gorosgobe/git-god/README.md

 alias g='gg'
 ```

-# Extensibility - adding your own commands.
+# Extensibility - adding your own commands, super easy!.
 git-god is a tool that can be extended really easily.
 In order to add your own commands, you need to create a subclass of the BaseCommand class (in lib/), defining the execute() method.
 Then, put your file in the custom/ directory, and git-god will load it automatically each time it runs.
 As simple as that.

 For an example of how to implement such commands see the "gg ig <file-name>" command in the custom/ directory, which allows the user to add files to their .gitignore file.
+Other examples have also been added under the custom/ directory.

 # Features
 The following are the features currently supported by git-god.